Choquequirao Trek to Machu Picchu 9 Days - Orange Nation Peru

 • Difficulty: Challenging

-After breakfast, we fully explore the ruins of Choquequirao (Cradle of Gold).
-We visit the temples, palaces, ritual water fountains, llamas’ section and the amazing Ushnu (ceremonial platform).
 In the afternoon, we climb over the ridge to the stunning Choquequirao Pass (3,277m/10,814ft).
-Then we descend for 2 hours towards Rio Blanco (1,990m/6,567ft) and onto the third evening’s campsite, enjoying all the great canyons and the Pinchiunuyoc Inca ruins along the way.
+Then we descend for 2 hours towards Rio Blanco (1,990m/6,567ft) and onto the third evening’s campsite.
+The route passes along great canyons and the Pinchiunuyoc Inca ruins, so make sure your camera has plenty of charge!

 • Meals: Breakfast – Lunch – Afternoon Tea – Dinner